Get to know Ostrava – a city with rich industrial heritage, unspoiled by crowds of tourists.

 Travelling around Ostrava

-(Trams, Buses and Trolleybuses)
+(Trams, Buses, and Trolleybuses)

-Contactless payment card (Visa or Mastercard): the easiest way!
-Inside the tram, bus or trolleybus, just tap your card on a yellow machine for a few seconds and wait for the green light.
+- The easiest way!
+Inside the tram, bus or trolleybus, just tap your card on a yellow machine and wait for the green light.
 Your ticket is purchased.
 Anytime you do this, the yellow machines are tracking your card and will use the cheapest price possible for your ticket.

-Use a specialized map to plan your bike trips because Google Maps don’t offer cycling navigation for Czech Republic.
+Use a specialized map to plan your bike trips because Google Maps don’t offer cycling navigation for the Czech Republic.

-Also check detailed instructions on how to get to the PyCon CZ venue.
+Also, check detailed instructions on how to get to the PyCon CZ venue.

 Arrival to Ostrava

-There are direct trains to Ostrava from Prague, Warsaw, Bratislava and other cities.
+There are direct trains to Ostrava from Prague, Warsaw, Bratislava, and other cities.

-- or go to the train station Mošnov, Ostrava Airport located just next to it and take a train to the main train station: Ostrava hlavní nádraží.
+- or go to the station Mošnov, Ostrava Airport located just next to the airport, and take a train to the main train station: Ostrava hlavní nádraží.